We may earn a commission when you make a purchase via links on this site.

 - Product Line-Up

-Alternatively, you could visit one of our comparisons to learn about the best antivirus for macOS, Windows, Android, and iOS.
+Alternatively, you can compare Kaspersky Antivirus to the best antivirus for macOS, Windows, Android, and iOS.
 Or, if a VPN is essential to you, have a look at the best antivirus with a VPN or the best standalone VPN.

 Image 1: Kaspersky’s dashboard on Android and Windows 10.